UWrc/UWrc.github.io/docs/index.md

 slug: /
 ---

 Welcome to the Hyak user documentation!
-If you do not already having a functioning Hyak account, click the 'next' link for information on how to get started.
+If you do not already have a functioning Hyak account, click the 'next' link for information on how to get started.

 Otherwise, choose a category from the sidebar on the left.